skx/deployr/README.md

     $ deployr run -target [user@]host.example.com[:port] -verbose ./deployr.recipe

 Some other flags are also available, consult "`deployr help run`" for details.

+### File Globs

+Both the `CopyFile` and `CopyTemplate` primitives allow the use of file-globs, which allows you to write a line like this:

+    CopyFile lib/systemd/system/* /lib/systemd/system/

+Assuming you have the following input this will copy all the files, as you would expect:

+      ├── deploy.recipe
+      └── lib
+          └── systemd
+              └── system
+                  ├── overseer-enqueue.service
+                  ├── overseer-enqueue.timer
+                  ├── overseer-worker.service
+                  └── purppura-bridge.service

+**NOTE** That this wildcard support is _not_ the same as a recursive copy, that is not supported.

+The `IfChanged` primitive will regard a previous copy operation as having resulted in a change if any single file changes during the run of a copy operation that invovles a glob.

 ## Variables